zsoltibaba37/SerialSend/README.md

 Send string in serial port to Raspberry Pi Pico

-Pi Pico  Turn On or Turn Off Leds
+Pi Pico  Turn On or Turn Off Leds - Show Online PC-s